Community Consultation for Lee Point Zoning

 1. Prior to 2020, less than 15% of Darwin’s northern suburb residents were aware of the proposed zoning/development to house thousands of people at Lee Point, see note 2 below.

-2. The Area Plan for Lee Point was focused on the disused defence land and other options for defence housing were not explored or documented for the public.
+2. The Area Plan for Lee Point focused on the disused defence land and other options for defence housing were not explored or documented for the public.

 Currently, very few Darwin residents support housing thousands of people at Lee Point.
 This is demonstrated by:

-• Call for moratorium on housing development at Lee Point by the City of Darwin
+• Call for moratorium on housing development at Lee Point by the City of Darwin to the NT Government in 2021.

 Summary